Shouldn’t Sales Forecasting be Easy?

 • How much revenue is recognized and when it is recognized varies based on a variety of factors, such as:

-• Is revenue Accrued or Deferred?
-This is especially key for multi-year prepaid deals.
+• Is revenue accrued or deferred?
+This is especially key for multi-year prepaid deals, or when services are packaged with software as part of the deal.

 • Is revenue recognized all at once – such as for the sale of Perpetual Software Licenses? (even this is not always black and white)